-However, the CEO of the company that owns the bar – John Lawrenson of the Lawrenson Group – initially dismissed the furor by saying “thanks to all the snowflakes for the free advertising”.
+The CEO of the company that owns the bar – John Lawrenson of the Lawrenson Group – initially dismissed the furor by saying “thanks to all the snowflakes for the free advertising”.

 However, he later told The Spinoff: “I received a phone call from a colleague at Lion Breweries this morning.
 He said he was concerned about the perception of Lion, as the NZ distributor of Corona, and asked if I would consider taking the post down.
 He was very polite and explained his concerns logically and so I agreed to change the wording, but said that I would keep running the promotion.”